hokiegeek2/kubernetes-integration/README.md

 ## Prometheus

-The [prometheus](src/org/hokiegeek2/integration/kubernetes/prometheus.py) module contains the PrometheusKubernetesClient that encapsulates logic to add and remove scrape configs within a Prometheus server CoinfigMap.
+The [prometheus](src/org/hokiegeek2/integration/kubernetes/prometheus.py) module contains the PrometheusKubernetesClient that encapsulates logic to add and remove scrape configs within a Prometheus server ConfigMap.

 # Installation